William Eythe: Personal life

-Eythe was romantically linked with Anne Baxter, June Haver, Margaret Whiting and a male movie actor named Lon McCallister.
+Eythe was romantically linked with Anne Baxter, June Haver, Margaret Whiting and movie actor Lon McCallister.

 Eythe married a young 20th Century Fox contract actress, Buff Cobb, in June 1947.
 The marriage was short-lived and was not a happy one, and the couple divorced in 1949.
 Cobb later sued Eythe for $2,500 that he owed according to their divorce settlement.
 The unpaid debt resulted in Eythe's being arrested.
 "I suppose I do owe the money", he said.
 "I'm a bum book-keeper and a bum businessman".

 Eythe lived with Lon McCallister from the early 1950s until his death.
 Carol Channing described McCallister as Eythe's "dearest friend".

 Death

 Eythe was admitted to Good Samaritan Hospital in Los Angeles in January 1957 suffering from hepatitis.
 He died several weeks later at the age of 38.